Dan-Patterson/numpy_geometry/Docs/Helper_functions.md

 There are several levels of information that can be acquired for Geo arrays.

 The most basic is attached as an info tag to the array itself.
-This property is uppercase **Info**.
+This property is proper case **Info**.
 ```python

 g.Info